 Job title: Project Field Officer-Agriculture & Market support

-Duty station: Adjumani/Kiryandongo/Masind
+Duty station: Adjumani/Kiryandongo/Masindi

 Reports to: Project Coordinator-Agriculture & Market Support

 Start date: as soon as possible

 Duties and responsibilities:

 The Project Field Officer-Agricultural Market support will support the effective planning and implementation, monitoring and reporting of the WFP-Agriculture and Market support project in Masindi, Kiryandongo and Adjumani.
 S/he will provide technical backstopping and support to producer organisations and associations to promote and expand capacity in agro-marketing.
 Based in Kiryandongo or Adjumani, this position will nevertheless require a continuous presence in the targeted communities.